NNDB

 Beyond being a sports nut, Hunt owned Hunt Midwest Real Estate Development, which operates SubTropolis, a vast underground office complex in Kansas City carved out of limestone, and Hunt Martin Materials, which is, not coincidentally, a major supplier of limestone.

 Hunt's son, Lamar Hunt Jr., was accused of raping his mentally disabled sister-in-law in 1997.
-He apologized in a handwritten apology titled "Confessions of a Sex Addict", but in a subsequent lawsuit he denied the accusations, before paying $2-million to settle a lawsuit over the matter in 2000.
+He wrote a handwritten apology titled "Confessions of a Sex Addict", but in a subsequent lawsuit he denied the accusations, before paying $2 million to settle a lawsuit over the matter in 2000.

 Father: H. L. Hunt (oil millionaire, b.
 1889, d.
 1974)

-Sister: Caroline Rose Hunt (CEO, Rosewood Hotels and Resort, b.
-1923 with Bunker)
+Sister: Caroline Rose Hunt (CEO of Rosewood Hotels and Resort, b.
+1923)

 Mother: Ruth Ray (stepmother, married Hunt's father in 1957)

-Sister: Helen LaKelly Hunt (half-sister, author-charity executive, b.
-1949 with Ray)
+Sister: Helen LaKelly Hunt (half-sister, author and charity executive, b.
+1949)

 Son: Lamar Hunt, Jr. (former private school headmaster)